abcnorio/nspawn-aiml/Readme.md

 ```

 Save the file and exit the editor.
-On the host as desktop user start the nested xserver with the following values (adjust the screen size)
+On the host as desktop user open up a new terminal and start the nested xserver with the following values (adjust the screen size)

 ```bash
 # start nested X-server use user on the host